Park ContactThis park proudly operated by:

 Vehicle Accessible Camping

 A minimum of 4 consecutive weeks must be booked.
-The long stay program is from May 1 - September 30 in this park.
+The long stay program is from opening date until June 15th, and again after the Labour Day long weekend until the park closes for the season.
 Please contact the park operator to book one of these sites.

 Information on other parks participating in this program, or a link to the Long Stay Policy document, is available on the Frontcountry Camping Policies and Fees webpage.